Justintime50/easypost-cli/README.md

 </div>

 Written in pure `Bash` and only requiring `cURL`, the EasyPost CLI is incredibly portable for both users and developers and simple to use.
 View the official [EasyPost documentation](https://www.easypost.com/docs/api) for more information about the API or visit the [EasyPost CLI website](https://justintime50.github.io/easypost-cli).

+**NOTE:** This project was created as an expirement to craft an entire library out of Shell scripts that could easily be ported to Windows as well - it's certainly not the best approach to building a CLI tool.

 ## What Can it Do?